Non-ferrous metals trading on the exchange

 • Global growth: Increases demand for metals.

-• Inflation: May cause metal prices to rise.
+• Inflation: May lead to higher metal prices.

 • Economic crisis: Reduces demand for non-ferrous metals and causes prices to fall.